versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Transport.md

 #### transport.on("routerclose")
 {: #transport-on-routerclose .code}

 Emitted when the router this transport belongs to is closed for whatever reason.
 The transport itself is also closed.
+A ["transportclose"](#producer-on-transportclose) event is triggered in all its producers and a ["transportclose"](#consumer-on-transportclose) event is triggered in all its consumers.

 ```javascript
 transport.on("routerclose", () =>